AdobeDocs/analytics-platform.en/help/content-analytics/config/guided.md

 1. Enter the **[!UICONTROL Header value]**.
 Whatever you specify is secret and not visible in the user interface (unless you explicitly select to disclose ![Visibility](/help/assets/icons/Visibility.svg) the value during input).

->[!CONTEXTUALHELP]
->id="aca_onboarding_paidmedia_adplatforms_nosourceconnectors"
->title="No source connectors"
->abstract="Paid media requires Experience Platform source connectors for your ad publishers.
-No Google Ads or Meta Ads connectors are available in this sandbox.
-Configure one or more of these connectors in the **[!UICONTROL Experience Platform]** > **[!UICONTROL Sources]** interface and return to this step to continue the configuration of Content Analytics paid media."
->additional-url="https://experienceleague.adobe.com/en/docs/experience-platform/sources/connectors/advertising/ads" text="Google Ads source"

 ### Save {#web-save}